OmegaOoh/traffic-flow-analysis/README.md

     ```
     (Or `yarn run dev` / `bun run dev`)

-The backend API should now be running (defaulting to `http://localhost:8000`) and the frontend development server should be running (defaulting to `http://localhost:5173` for Vite).
+The backend API should now be running (defaulting to `http://localhost:8000`), and the frontend development server should be running (defaulting to `http://localhost:5173` for Vite development build).

 ## Prediction Model

 The backend includes a prediction model based on PyTorch/LibTorch.

-* The model may not be highly accurate due to limitations in training data or traffic complexity.
+* The model may not be highly accurate due to limitations in training data.
 It's intended to provide a general idea of patterns.
+* The model provided is trained based on our collected data.
+To make the prediction accurate to your data, please train a new model using the  Jupyter notebook provided in `notebook.zip`
 * The model is loaded from files within the `/backend/src/pytorch_models/` directory.
 * You can train a new model using PyTorch and replace the files in that directory.

-*Note: A Jupyter Notebook used for training the model will be provided in the repository for reference.*